-My Mother in Law really enjoyed cooking for her family; but in her later years, she subscribed to the “Ich Mich Pich” or 1-2-3 method of cooking.
+Tarragon Chicken was one of my Mother In Law’s favorite “Ich Mich Pich” or 1-2-3 method of cooking.
 In other words, she preferred to use as few ingredients as possible and definitely avoided recipes with multiple steps.
-Tarragon Chicken was one of her favorites.
 Just mix up your tarragon-mustard coating, dip and coat the chicken; then bake: 1-2-3.
 Look for my Tarragon Tofu for the vegetarian version.

 Prep time: 20 minutes